f5devcentral/ansible-role-bigiq_pinning_deploy_objects/README.md

           loginProviderName: tmos
           validate_certs: no

-Define the list of existing objects you want to pin and deploy to a BIG-IP device.
+Define the list of existing objects you want to pin and deploy.

     modules:
       - name: ltm